 The BSN can be completed in four academic years including one summer session.
 The nursing program is a full-time program of study.
-Students should be aware that scholarships and Pell grants are not available to pay for summer session courses, which become the responsibility of the nursing student.
+Students should consult the Financial Aid Office for summer financial aid options.
+Any cost not covered by financial aid become the responsibility of the nursing student.
 Nursing students should have funds available to pay for summer course work in addition to fees associated with the nursing program during the required summer session.
 The application deadline is March 1st of each year.
 Late applications are accepted; placement of qualified candidates will be based on any openings available in the entering class.